ygorelik/ydk-gen/README.md

 ```

 Also, it may be a good idea to obtain a local copy of the YANG models and compile them using `pyang` to ensure
-the validity of the models:
+the validity of the models and completeness of the model package:

 ```
 cd /path/to/yang/models